 The term functional food was first used in 1993 to describe Japan’s initiative to utilize the health properties of food to improve the health of its population1.
 Japan was the first and remains the only nation to regulate the use of the term functional food as a health claim.
 Foods that wish to use the claim must be approved by the Food for Specified Health Uses (FOSHU) program.
 Foods approved by this program are allowed to use the FOSHU seal on their products2.

 Generally, functional foods are defined as foods and food components that provide a health benefit beyond basic nutrition, but there is no definition that is globally recognized by regulatory bodies3.
-This category of foods can contain conventional foods, fortified, enriched or enhanced foods and dietary supplements.
+This category of foods can contain conventional foods, fortified, enriched, or enhanced foods, and dietary supplements.
 The International Food Science Institute defines functional foods as follows, “a food can be regarded as ‘functional’ if it is satisfactorily demonstrated to aﬀect beneﬁcially one or more target functions in the body, beyond adequate nutritional eﬀects, in a way that is relevant to either an improved state of health and well-being and/or reduction of risk of disease.
 Functional foods must remain foods and they must demonstrate their eﬀects in amounts that can normally be expected to be consumed in the diet: they are not pills or capsules, but part of a normal food pattern4”.
-Additional functional food definitions can be found in Table 1.
-In the US the FDA regulates the use of the term, but does not provide a legal definition5.
+In the US, the FDA regulates the use of the term, but does not provide a legal definition5.
 The term functional food is viewed largely as a marketing term.

 Nutraceuticals is a term that is often used interchangeably with functional foods.
 However, Nutraceuticals refers to any bioactive component that provides a health benefit, while functional foods refer to the food form only2.

 Nutrition research has seen a large increase in the number of studies investigating functional foods and disease prevention2.
-Over the past 25 years, there has been over a 1800% increase in the amount of published studies investigating functional foods available on PubMed (Figure 1).
+Over the past 25 years, there has been over an 1800% increase in the number of published studies investigating functional foods available on PubMed (Figure 1).

 Current Market for Functional Foods

-Knowledge and usage of functional foods is high among consumers.
-Google named food with a function as a top five food trend in 2016 and functional foods were named one of the top US food and nutrition trends for 2017 by the International Food Information Counsil9.
+Knowledge and usage of functional foods are high among consumers.
+Google named “food with a function” as a top five food trend in 2016, and functional foods were named one of the top US food and nutrition trends for 2017 by the International Food Information Counsil9.
 Over the past five years, functional foods, such as turmeric, have seemed a Google search increase of over 300%10.
-80% of consumers believe that functional foods and beverages are effective in maintaining or improving health2.
+80% of consumers believe that functional foods and beverages effectively maintain or improve health2.
 A 2019 report from the Food Marketing Institute found that 61% of consumers reported eating foods in the past week that have specific benefits for their bodies7.
-A 2019 market survey by the International Food Information Council found that 1 in 4 consumer seek a health benefit from their food.
-The top five desired health benefits are weight loss/management, increased energy, digestive health, cardiovascular health and muscle health11.
+A 2019 market survey by the International Food Information Council found that 1 in 4 consumers seek a health benefit from their food.
+The top five desired health benefits are weight loss/management, increased energy, digestive health, cardiovascular health, and muscle health11.